khannasarthak/khannasarthak.github.io/projects.md

 * [**Web Development: RNR**](https://github.com/khannasarthak/RNRwebsite){:target="_blank"}, *VIT 2015*

    * Created a website for a local business (gaming lounge called Rock n Rollas) using HTML, CSS , Jquery and BootStrap Responsive frame work.
-   * Also set up domains, servers, facebook pages.
+   * Set up domains, servers, facebook pages.
    * In addition to this, I also made the website for Game A Thon, A bi annual eSports event held in VIT University using WordPress and CSS.

 ---